andre5Jr/soc-analyst-SIEM-BENIGN/README.md

 Task Breakdown

-✏️ Task 1: Count Logs from March 2022
+✏️ Task 1: How many logs are ingested from the month of March, 2022?
 ⭕️ Objective: Determine how many logs were ingested from March 2022.

 ⭕️ Method:

 Set time filter in Splunk to March 1–31, 2022.